dandes3/nachos/vm/README.txt

         -- On the checkpoint syscall, we start by creating an openFile object for the checkpoint file.
 We then write the cookie "FUCKNACHOS\n" to indicate that it is a checkpoint file.
-We then write the number of memory pages that the process has, and all of it's memory contents, seperated by ":"s, either from disk or main memory.
-We then write the content of each register, also seperated by ":"s.
-Each section is seperated by a newline character.
+We then write the number of memory pages that the process has, and all of it's memory contents, separated by ":"s, either from disk or main memory.
+We then write the content of each register, also separated by ":"s.
+Each section is separated by a newline character.

         -- On a call to EXEC the checkpoint, we detect that a checkpoint is being EXECed in the addrspace creation by checking the cookie.
 The page table creation is